rubyonjets/jets-docs/_includes/reference.md

-Jets is a framework that allows you to create serverless applications with a beautiful language: Ruby.
-It includes everything required to build an application and deploy it to AWS Lambda.
-Jets makes serverless accessible to everyone.
+Jets is a Deployment Service.
+Jets makes it easy to deploy and run your app on Serverless.
+It packages up your code and runs it on AWS Lambda.
+Jets can deploy Rails, Sinatra, Hanami, and any Rack app.